-Jefferson Davis County's response to the finding included in this report was not audited, and accordingly, we express no opinion on it.
+Jefferson Davis County's responses to the findings included in this report were not audited, and accordingly, we express no opinion on them.

 This report is intended solely for the information and use of management, the Board of Supervisors, and others within the entity and is not intended to be and should not be used by anyone other than these parties.
 However, this report is a matter of public record and its distribution is not limited.